techdivision/import-docs/02.quickstart/docs.md

 To install the Magnento 2 Import Framework, composer is necessary.
 The framework itself is a set of components that provide import functionality for Magento 2.
 This repository, based on Symfony Console, uses the the package [M2IF](https://github.com/techdivision/import) and provides a command line tool with import functionality for Magento 2 standard CSV files.

 > The following description assumes that the target system for the import is Magento 2.3.x that is supported by the M2IF 3.x versions.
-For Magento 2.2.x M2IF version 2.2.x has to be used.
+For Magento 2.2.x M2IF version 2.2.x **HAS* to be used.

 ### Install as Composer Project